lum3on/comfyui_LLM_Polymath/README.md

 ## Overview

 The LLM Polymath Chat Node is built to serve as a “polymath” in the digital world, able to fetch additional context from the web and merge that data with a user’s query.
-Whether you’re working with conversational prompts, visual inputs, or integrating specialized instructions, this node streamlines interactions with language models while maintaining context and flexibility.
+Whether you’re working with conversational prompts, visual inputs, or integrating specialized instructions, this node streamlines interactions with LLM`s while maintaining context and flexibility.

 Key capabilities include: